wabson/share-import-export/README.txt

 Sites and users can be imported from JSON files on your local system, and examples of these are supplied in the 'data' folder.

+To import one of the sample sites, change into the share-import-export directory at a command prompt.
+Then type the following

+  python import-site.py data/sites/branding.json --create-missing-members --users-file=data/cloud-users.json --username=username --password=password --url=share-url

-Note that you must normally create the users before creating sites, otherwise the site import script will fail when it tries to add site members which do not exist.
+Note that you must either create the users (see below) before creating sites, or specify the --create-missing-members and --users-file arguments, otherwise the site import script will fail when it tries to add site members which do not exist.

+If your site has group-based members then you must import these separately first, using the import-groups.py script.

+The 'username' and 'password' values must match those of an existing admin user on the system with the Share URL 'share-url'.

+If you are running a local instance of Alfresco and wish to run the import as the admin user using the default password, you can omit the --username, --password and --url arguments.

 Importing users
 ---------------

-You can import users defined in a JSON users file.
+If you only want to import users without any site content, you can import users defined in a JSON users file.
 An example cloud-users.json is supplied in the data folder.

 Change into the share-import-export directory at a command prompt.
 Then type the following

-  python import-users.py data/cloud-users.json --create-only  --username=username --password=username --url=username
+  python import-users.py data/cloud-users.json --create-only --username=username --password=password --url=share-url

-The 'username' and 'password' values must match those of an existing admin user on the system with the Share URL 'url'.
+The 'username' and 'password' values must match those of an existing admin user on the system with the Share URL 'share-url'.

 If you are running a local instance of Alfresco and wish to run the import as the admin user using the default password, you can omit the --username, --password and --url arguments.